 Ice Maker Maintenance:

-- If you don’t use ice regularly, empty ice bin every 1-2 weeks
+- If you don’t use ice regularly, empty the ice bin every 1-2 weeks

-- Clean ice bin monthly with mild soap and water
+- Clean the ice bin monthly with mild soap and water

-- Check ice production quality—small or misshapen cubes indicate problems
+- Check ice production quality—small or misshapen cubes may indicate a problem

 Quarterly Tasks (15-30 minutes)

 Condenser Coil Cleaning (If Accessible): For experienced homeowners only.
-If uncomfortable, schedule professional service.
+If you’re uncomfortable performing this task, schedule service with a qualified technician.

 Location varies by model: